Gematria: Standard encoding

-A mathematical formula for finding a letter's corresponding number in Mispar Gadol is:
+A mathematical formula for finding a letter's corresponding number in mispar gadol is:

 where x is the position of the letter in the language letters index (regular order of letters), and the floor and modulo functions are used.

 Vowels

 The value of the Hebrew vowels is not usually counted, but some lesser-known methods include the vowels as well.
 The most common vowel values are as follows (a less common alternative value, based on the digit sum, is given in parentheses):

 Sometimes, the names of the vowels are spelled out and their gematria is calculated using standard methods.

-Other methods in Hebrew
+Other methods

 There are many different methods used to calculate the numerical value for the individual Hebrew/Aramaic words, phrases or whole sentences.
+Gematria is the 29th of 32 hermeneutical rules countenanced by the Rabbis of the Talmud for valid aggadic interpretation of the Torah.
 More advanced methods are usually used for the most significant Biblical verses, prayers, names of God, etc. These methods include: